nerdial/LaravelCRUD/README.md

 hash : you use hash for your field when you want to have your fields encoded for storing into database

 deny : you use deny when you don't want to stroe the field into database  for example password confirm does not need to be stored

+there is a $validation property in each mock file which says that each form must ( true ) or must not (false) be validated.

+notice that you should have a static peroperty called $rules in your Model.

+last point is that when you use file type for fields it just create form for this and it does not take care of uploding files

 in order to create your crud , run this command